Jubaroo/AddKingdomItemsMod/README.md

-# Add Kingdom Items Mod V1.4
+# Add Kingdom Items Mod V1.7

 - Enables the creation of PMK wagons, banners, and flags not normally able to be crafted.
 - Prerequisites: Server mod loader 0.34.1 or greater
 - Unzip this archive into the mods folder.
 No additional mods required on server or client side!
 - See AddKingdomItemsMod.properties for vehicle configuration settings

+**Version 1.7**

+- Updated for 1.8.0.3
+- Added new PMK's

+**Version 1.6**

+- Fixed loom being used when making the magic carpet.
+- Made wagons able to be dyed.

+**Version 1.5**

+- Fixed naming issue that cause it to be incompatible with some servers.

 **Version 1.4**